mcrumm/phoenix_profiler/README.md

 1. Add the `phoenix_web_profiler` dependency
 2. Enable the profiler on your Endpoint
 3. Configure LiveView
-4. Add the `PhoenixWeb.Profiler` Plug
+4. Add the `PhoenixProfiler` Plug
-5. `use PhoenixWeb.LiveProfiler` on your LiveViews
+5. Mount the profiler on your LiveViews
 6. Import the `dump/1` macro
 7. Configure the toolbar (optional)